NikitaDouglas/MyPortfolio/Week1.md

 # Week 1

 ## Weekly Goals
-1.Test-drive a simple program using objects and methods
+1.Test-drive a simple program using objects and methods.
-2. Pair using the driver-navigator style
+2. Pair using the driver-navigator style.
-3. Follow an effective debugging process
+3. Follow an effective debugging process.
-4. Describe some basic OO principles like encapsulation, SRP
+4. Describe some basic OO principles like encapsulation, SRP.

 #### Plans to achieve:
 1.